qtlHD/qtlHD/doc/input/mapping_inputs.md

       A/J 0
       C57BL/6J 1
       129S1/SvImJ 2
+      ...
+      # --- Data Founder end

+When leaving out the numbers, they will be created automatically.
+So above is equal to:

+      # --- Data Founder begin
+      A/J
+      C57BL/6J
+      129S1/SvImJ
+      ...
       # --- Data Founder end

 Likewise, phenotypes and markers can have symbol to value substitutions.